 Crowd-lending, also known as peer-to-peer lending, is not per se regulated.
-However, depending on its specific set-up, it may fall within the scope of the Banking Act, SESTA, AMLA, etc. In addition, a consumer credit agreement is a contract whereby a creditor grants or promises to grant credit to a consumer in the form of a deferred payment, a loan or other similar financial accommodation.
-In general, the CCA will be applicable to crowd-lending activities if the counterparty were to qualify as a consumer.
-In such case, the respective rules of the CCA would have to be adhered to, for example, the maximum interest possible for consumer credits currently amounts to 10 per cent.
+However, depending on its specific set-up, it may fall within the scope of the Banking Act, FIA, AMLA, etc. In addition, a consumer credit agreement is a contract whereby a creditor grants or promises to grant credit (not exceeding 80,000 Swiss francs) to a consumer in the form of a deferred payment, a loan or other similar financial accommodation.10 In general, the CCA will be applicable to crowd-lending activities if the counterparty were to qualify as a consumer.
+In such case, the respective rules of the CCA would have to be adhered to, for example, the maximum interest possible for consumer credits currently amounts to 10 per cent.11